scottellis/omap3-pwm/README.md

 For now, if you want to change which timer is being used, look at pwm_init().

-TODO:

-1. Optionally support all 4 PWM timers simultaneously accessed through /dev/pwm8, /dev/pwm9, etc...
-Maybe on driver load a module arg could specify which timers it should take control of.
-Requires adding some minors and some bookkeeping in the f_op calls.

-2. Support changing the output frequency without reloading the driver.
-   This will require putting some minimal command parsing in the write function to distinguish duty-cycle commands from frequency change commands.

-3. Support switching PWM10 and 11 to use the 13MHz clock as FCLK
-   instead of the default 32kHz clock if the user chooses.
-This gives more granularity for duty-cycle adjustments.
-It might be sufficient to support this only on driver load.

-4. Allow specifying a positive or negative pulse (the TCLR SCPWM bit).

-5. The outputs were for experimentation.
-I'd probably change them to be a little terser, more machine friendly.

-6. Investigate one-shot mode

-7. Investigate support for the prescaler in the TCLR config.

 BEAGLEBOARD Note: The kernel config option CONFIG_OMAP_RESET_CLOCKS is enabled in the default beagleboard defconfigs.
 You'll get an oops using pwm.ko with